Sylius/Sylius/UPGRADE.md

 * If `sylius_shop.locale_switcher` is set to `storage`, `LocaleStrippingRouter` is loaded which strips out `_locale` parameter from the URL if it's the same as the one already in the storage.

+* `ShopUserLogoutHandler` has one more constructor parameter.
+Add custom value or inject a `%sylius_shop.cart_session_key%` parameter if you want to use it.

 ### Shipping / ShippingBundle

 * `UnresolvedDefaultShippingMethodException` has been made final, use decoration instead of extending it.